-Chapter 23 B is the City Ordinance that creates the Stormwater Utility with adopted service charges and method of computation of such fees.
+Chapter 5823 B is Section 58 also includes the City Ordinance that creates the Stormwater Utility with adopted service charges and method of computation of such fees.
 Each of the 10,000+ parcels within the City is charged a user fee for use of the City-wide stormwater management system.
 This fee is based on the amount of impervious surface on a parcel of land.
 Credit is given to commercial property that has a well-maintained retention system.
 All fees are deposited to the Stormwater Fund which is specifically dedicated to fund costs to maintain the existing drainage systems and to construct new capital improvement projects aimed at stormwater runoff abatement.

-Chapter 31: Section 22 is the "Floodplain Protection" ordinance.
+Chapter 3158, Section 22-211 is the "Floodplain Protection" ordinance.
 All construction, filling, and alteration are prohibited within the floodways of the City.
 Floodways of the City include the Howell Branch Creek and all canals that connect lakes together.
-Furthermore, all construction is further regulated within the 100-year floodplain.
-All fill within the 100-year floodplain is prohibited and only recreational type structures such as docks, gazebos, boardwalks, etc., are allowed by conditional use within the floodplain.
+Furthermore, all construction is further regulated within the 100-year floodplain, All fill within the 100-year floodplain is prohibited and only recreational type structures such as docks, gazebos, boardwalks, etc are allowed by conditional use within the floodplain.

-Chapter 7: Section 19 is the "Lakeshore Protection" regulation.
+Chapter 1147, Section 649 is the "Lakeshore Protection" regulation.
 The City of Winter Park has an on-going Lake Enhancement Program that includes the planting of native aquatic vegetation and trees along City owned shoreline.
 The Ordinance encourages private home owners to also revegetate their property by regulating the amount of "weeds" that may be removed.
 True "weeds" may be removed by permit only when more desirable native vegetation is replaced along most of the shoreline.
 This ordinance is in line with the Rules and Policies of the Florida Department of Environmental Protection.
 Seawalls and retaining walls are regulated.
 Vertical seawalls are discouraged in favor of slanted riprap type erosion control.

-Inventory, Maintenance & Existing Programs
+Inventory, Maintenance and Existing Programs

-A complete set of Stormwater Maps can be found in the Public Works Department at City Hall.
-These maps depict all drainage pipelines, inlets, manholes and lake outfalls.
+A complete set of Stormwater Maps can be found in the Public Works Department at City Hallof the City.
+These maps are maintained on GIS and depict all drainage pipelines, inlets, manholes and lake outfalls.
 Pipe sizes, surface lid elevations and invert elevations are given.
-The Public Works Department routinely updates these maps when new areas are annexed and when projects modify existing configuration.
+The Public Works Department routinely updates these GIS maps when new areas are annexed and when projects modify existing configuration.
 The maps are considered accurate and have been maintained as such.
-These maps will be consolidated this coming year to meet EPA NPDES Phase I Stormwater Permit Application requirements.
+These maps will behave been consolidated this coming year to meet the EPA-FDEP NPDES Phase I Stormwater Permit Application requirements.

 There are approximately a half dozen localized problem spots that exist in street or intersection areas where flooding occurs after heavy rainfalls.
 While other problem drainage situations occur from time to time, they are primarily the result of clogged stormwater inlets.
-The other half dozen locations continue to be candidates for capital improvement projects.
+The other half dozen These locations continue to beare candidates for capital improvement projects.

 The City of Winter Park also has seven drainage wells that continue to exist in isolated circumstances.
-These are located adjacent to the small land locked lakes of Lake Mendsen (2), Lake Midget, Lake Francis, and Lake Knowles.
-The other two are located within Ward Park and near North Park and Denning Avenues.
-The purpose of these drainage wells is to act as overflow outlets during periods of extreme rainfall for these isolated drainage basins that have no connection to the primary drainage system.
+These are located adjacent to the small land locked lakes of Lake Mendsen (2), Lake Midget, Lake Francis, and Lake Knowles, The other two are located within Ward Park and near North Park and